This post contains affiliate links. Please see our disclosure policy.

 • Olive Oil – brushing your whole wheat sourdough crackers with olive oil will ensure they get good color and lovely crunch once they’re baked.

-Flat lay of ingredients necessary to make sourdough whole wheat crackers.
+Flat lay of ingredients necessary to make whole wheat sourdough crackers.

 How To Make Whole Wheat Sourdough Crackers